RQ

 No Planning Permission Needed If:

-- The new surface is permeable (gravel, permeable block paving, resin-bound)
+• The new surface is permeable (gravel, permeable block paving, resin-bound) - check the rules on the Planning Portal

 Planning Permission Required If:

-Practical tip: Using permeable materials avoids planning permission entirely and is better for the environment.
+Practical tip: Using permeable materials avoids planning permission entirely and is better for the environment - the Environment Agency encourages sustainable drainage.
 Permeable block paving or resin-bound costs only 10–20% more than standard impermeable alternatives.

 The Sub-Base: Where Quality Matters Most